AndrewGerrie/Course-Manager/README.md

 Course-Manager
 ==============

-A project to make an iPad application to manager youtube courses.
+A project to make an iPad application to manage youtube courses.

 App overview -